Learn about De Novo Review hearings from award-winning Wisconsin family law attorneys

 In a divorce, the deadline to file a De Novo Review is generally very short (sometimes only 10-15 days) and varies by county.

-If you would like to request a De Novo Review, or if the opposing party has requested a De Novo Review and you would like to defend and protect the Commissioner’s order, call us for a free consultation to discuss your options.
+If you would like to request a De Novo Review, or if the opposing party has requested a De Novo Review and you would like to defend and protect the Commissioner’s order, call us for a confidential consultation to discuss your options.

 Typically, each county has its own rules about when and how a request for De Novo Review must be filed.
 Here are some of the rules that may be relevant to you.
 Contact us if you don’t see your county here.
 We practice throughout the state of Wisconsin and would be happy to determine the deadline in your county.
 Also, please be aware these deadlines can change by local court rule at any time, so please contact us for the most up to date information: